ermix3/react-native-first-step/README.md

-# React Native First Step
+# React Native First Step 🚀

-### For the RestFull Endpoints
+> Welcome to the React Native First Step project!
+This guide will help you get started with the project and provide information on the backend endpoints.

+## Backend Endpoints 🔗

-You found the code back-end : [simple-post-app](https://gitlab.com/ermix3/simple-post-app)
+You can find the backend code here: [simple-post-app](https://gitlab.com/ermix3/simple-post-app)